petarsindjic/petarsindjic/README.md

 - 👋 Hi, I’m @petarsindjic
 - 👀 I’m interested in programming, especially Android App Development
-- 🌱 I’m currently learning Flutter and working on my Java knowledge
+- 🌱 I’m currently learning Delphi and working on my Java knowledge
 - 💞️ I’m looking to collaborate on any project related to Android Apps
 - 📫 How to reach me petarsindjic@gmail.com